xunker/small_cnc_keyboard_builder/README.md

 *edge* of the keyboard.

 ### TODO
-* add case wall thickness to config
+* allow caseWall thickness X/Y to be set independently
+* allow screw hole inset X/Y to be set independently
 * Add tests
 * Add jsdoc to function
 * print out maximum width/length of plate when rendering